cloud-ify/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 8: script that writes into the file ls_cwd_content the result of the command ls -la Task 9: script that duplicates the last line of the file Task 10: Script that deletes all the regular files (not the directories) with a .js extension
+Task 8: script that writes into the file ls_cwd_content the result of the command ls -la Task 9: script that duplicates the last line of the file Task 10: Script that deletes all the regular files (not the directories) with a .js extension Task 11: script that counts the number of directories and sub-directories in the current directory Task 12: aascript that displays the 10 newest files in the current directory.